learn-co-curriculum/dsc-normal-distribution/README.md

 The theorem provides a reason why many natural phenomena follow a normal distribution.

 The key takeaway from the central limit theorem is that it allows different distributions to be processed as a normal distribution, even when they do not fulfill the normality requirements shown above.
-We'll discuss this further when we talk about hypothesis testing
+We'll discuss this further when we talk about hypothesis testing.

 [Here is an interesting youtube video highlighting this phenomenon](https://www.youtube.com/watch?v=AUSKTk9ENzg) for now.
 We will consider this in detail later.

 ### Simplified Computation

 When undergoing transformations, a number of distributions tend to change their nature and may result in a totally new distribution.
-With normal distributions, we can add random variables, take their product or apply any other advanced transformations like Fourier and Convolution - the resulting distribution will always be normal.
+With normal distributions, we can add random variables, take their product or apply any other advanced transformations (like Fourier transformations or Convolutions) - the resulting distribution will always be normal.

 For every normal model approximation, there may exist a complex multi-parameter distribution that gives a better approximation than the normal distribution.
-Even then a normal distribution is often the preferred distribution to use because it makes the math a lot simpler!
+Even then, a normal distribution is often the preferred distribution to use because it makes the math a lot simpler!

 ## Normal Distributions in Python